-If you are feeling tired and worn-out and need an escape, a trip to a spa with your friends might just do the trick.
-In the spirit of sharing and self-care, we’ve gathered some of our favorite day (and overnight) spas around Puget Sound to help you recharge.
-Although a friend recently pointed out that “any place is good for a girlfriend getaway, because, guess what: No children.”
+If you are feeling tired and worn-out and need an escape, a trip to a relaxing spa with your girlfriends might just do the trick.
+In the spirit of sharing and self-care, we’ve gathered some of our favorite day (and overnight) spas in Seattle, and around the greater Puget Sound area, to help you recharge.
+As a friend recently pointed out that "any place is good for a girls getaway, because, guess what: No children.”
 These local havens have everything you need to add a little more oxygen to your oxygen mask.

 Olympus Spa, Lynnwood and Tacoma

 With the sole purpose of honoring women, the first branch of the Korean-inspired Olympus Spa opened about 17 years ago in the unlikely spot of South Tacoma Way.
-It became known around the region for its heavenly combination of services, pools and healing rooms in a spotless, women-only setting.
+It became known around the region for its heavenly combination of services, pools and healing rooms in a spotless, women-only setting (hint: a great spot for a girls getaway day).
 A bigger, glossier Lynnwood location opened about a decade ago.
-Both spaces were created for women to receive healing, relax, and let go of everyday worries and stress.
+Both spaces were created for women to receive healing, relax and let go of everyday worries and stress.

 Olympus is known for its many infrared-energy rooms that heat the body’s core.
 Each room combines different earth elements, including charcoal, salt or sand, to provide benefits such as decreasing joint stiffness, relieving muscle spasms and improving circulation.

 Find distinct services at each location.
 Lynnwood offers organic facials and nail treatments while only Tacoma offers cupping massage therapy and the nokudu facial.